Sanjeev864/Onboarding-Archeologist---Openclaw-/README.md

   Oracle --> UI
 ```

 The MVP intentionally uses deterministic git-history heuristics first.
-Ollama configuration is present for the next step: summarizing and ranking evidence with a local LLM.
+Ollama configuration is present for the next step: summarizing and ranking evidence with a local LLM